Article contributed by field guide Anna Hanson.

 The sun sets, the sky glows orange and the last signs of daylight disappear behind the juniper trees.
 Camp is set up and our team begins to make a fire with their bow drill sets.
 I feel excited as I see the team dedicated and working hard.
 As the sweet smell of burning sage lofts through the air, I hear students cheering, clapping, and celebrating, “Our newest student just got a coal!”

 At Open Sky, fire is essential to daily life in the wilderness.
 We make our fires with a bow drill set, using a primitive technique that works by rubbing sticks together to create enough friction to produce a burning ember.
 Guides and students commonly refer to it as “fire busting”.
 During students’ first week in our program, they’ll learn to harvest and make their own bow drill set using plants growing nearby.
-Our Utah course area is covered with sagebrush (Artemisia nova and Artemisia tridentata), known to be one of the most versatile plants for fire busting.
+Our fall and winter course area is covered with sagebrush (Artemisia nova and Artemisia tridentata), known to be one of the most versatile plants for fire busting.
 Sagebrush can be used to create all parts of the fire set and can be harvested either alive or dead.
 A full working set includes a spindle, a fireboard, a bow, and a top socket.

 Many people wonder, what is the big deal?
 What does fire busting have to do with therapy?
 Short term, perhaps it would be all-around easier to start a fire with a match.
 But in the long run, learning to start a fire with a handcrafted bow drill set impacts students in ways they may not even realize.
 Here are just some of the benefits that come from fire busting in wilderness therapy: